Brain Science Speakers

 - B.A., Psychology, University of Pennsylvania

-￼ Jennifer M. Zosh, Ph.D., is an Associate Professor of Human Development and Family Studies at Penn State University’s Brandywine campus where she received the Distinguished Teaching Award.
-As the Director of the Brandywine Child Development Lab, she studies how infants and young children learn about the world around.
+Jennifer M. Zosh, Ph.D., is a Professor of Human Development and Family Studies at Penn State University’s Brandywine campus.
+As the director of the Brandywine Child Development Lab, she studies how infants and young children learn about the world around them.
 Her areas of expertise and publication include playful learning, the impact of technology on children, working memory, mathematical cognition, and language acquisition.
-Notably, she was a co-lead author on a recent (2015) publication in Psychological Science in the Public Interest about putting education back in educational apps through the application of research in the science of how children learn.
-She presents at professional meetings including: the Society for Research in Child Development, International Congress on Infant Studies, National Academy of Sciences Children and Screens colloquium, International Mind Brain and Education Society, and others.
+Notably, she was a co-lead author on a 2015 publication in Psychological Science in the Public Interest about putting education back in educational apps through the application of research in the science of how children learn.
+She is also the first author on the Lego Foundation’s white paper on Learning through Play.
+She regularly presents at professional meetings including: the Society for Research in Child Development, International Congress on Infant Studies, National Academy of Sciences Children and Screens colloquium, International Mind Brain and Education Society, and others.

 - Zosh, J.M, Hirsh-Pasek, K., Golinkoff, R.M., & Dore, R.A.
 (2017).
 Where learning meets creativity: The promise of guided play.
 In.
 R. Beghetto & B. Sriraman (Eds.).
 Creative contradictions in education: Cross disciplinary paradoxes and perspectives (pp. 165- 180).
 New York, NY: Springer International Publishing.